StuffLikeThat books

 From a short piece by the Roman poet Catullus (no 70), a lover doubts their girl's word; she doubts them too.

+Printed in stencil and type on fine Chinese paper.
 Edition of 3 numbered copies (1 left), and 3 artist's proofs.

 Contact me to arrange purchase.